bobdavies2000/OpenCVB/README.md

 **OpenGL_QuadCompare :** *The 3 different OpenGL display formats are shown above – raw point cloud, flat depth cells, and connected depth cells.
 The flat and connected depth cells are OpenGL quads, not points.
 Note that the connected depth cells remove some of the floating artifacts.
 A cell is connected to its neighbors if their depths are within X centimeters (controlled with an option.)
 The depth cells are then connected in vertical and horizontal directions to produce a solid appearance.*

-# February 2025 (Part 3) – Azure Kinect Support, Depth Views, Grid Cells, and Motion Detection Compromise.
+# 2025 February (3) – Azure Kinect Support, Depth Views, Grid Cells, and Motion Detection Compromise.

 -   Over 1700 algorithms are included, averaging 38 lines of code per algorithm.
 -   The Azure Kinect camera updated with access to extrinsics but it is limited.